-- ii.
-A statement on the corporate supporter's website must make clear the nature of the assistance received by the NS and that the display of the NS's logo is not to be understood to mean that the NS endorses the corporate supporter, its products, services, opinions or political positions; and - iii.
-The written contract/agreement between the NS and the corporate supporter must include the following elements: a.
-The corporate supporter must obtain the NS's approval before any and every use of the NS's logo on the corporate supporter's website; b.
-The corporate supporter must remove the NS's logo from its website - b.
-The corporate supporter must remove the NS's logo from its website immediately after it is told to do so by the NS. - The NS must not allow the display of the emblem (protective device, i.e. in its original form without accompanying wording) on the websites of third parties and should authorize the display of its logo/name on its corporate supporters' websites with the utmost restraint.
+- the NS must retain control over the display of the logo and name of the corporate supporter on its website; - the display of the logo and name of the corporate supporter must be linked to one particular activity and be limited in duration; - the corporate supporter must not be engaged, in any way, in activities running counter to the Movement's objectives and Fundamental Principles or in any activity that might be regarded by the public as controversial; - the material or financial advantage that the NS gains from the support must be substantial; and - the display of the logo and name of the corporate supporter must be part of a written contract/agreement with the NS, which must have the formal approval of the NS central leadership; the NS must reserve the right to cancel such a contract or agreement at any time and at very short notice, should the supporter's activities undermine the respect for or the prestige of the emblem. - 4.
+On the NS corporate supporter's website, the NS logo (indicative device) may be displayed for the supporter's advertising purposes subject to all the following conditions: - all the conditions mentioned above (in the case of the NS website) are met, with the exception of the condition related to direct control retained by the NS (see Recommendation 3.); - a statement on the corporate supporter's website should make clear the nature of the assistance received by the NS, thereby ensuring that the display of the NS logo is not to be understood to mean that the NS endorses the corporate supporter, its products, services, opinions or political positions; and - the written contract/agreement between the NS and the corporate supporter must include the following elements: - the corporate supporter must obtain the NS approval before any and every use of the NS logo on the corporate supporter's website; - the corporate supporter must remove the NS logo from its website immediately after it is told to do so by the NS.

+5. The NS must not allow the display of the emblem (protective device, i.e., in its original form without accompanying wording) on the websites of third parties and should authorize the display of its logo/name on its corporate supporters' websites with the utmost restraint.

+Partnerships between NS and the private sector are growing, in particular with the aim of raising funds for the NS activities.
 This question is related to the use of the Internet to advertise the partnerships that NS may develop with the private sector.
-It is therefore important to keep in mind that the 2005 Council of Delegates adopted the "Movement policy for corporate sector partnerships".
+In this regard, it is important to keep in mind that the 2005 Council of Delegates adopted the "Movement policy for corporate sector partnerships".
 Whenever entering into partnership with the corporate sector, NS must respect the provisions of this policy.
-This is particularly relevant with regard to the selection criteria for the company with which an NS enters into partnership and to the mandatory and recommended requirements for Movement components' partnership contracts.248 All this is clearly applicable in the case of partnerships through the Internet.
+This is particularly relevant with regard to the selection criteria for the company with which an NS enters into partnership and to the mandatory and recommended requirements for Movement components' partnership contracts.320 All this is clearly applicable in the case of partnerships through the Internet.

-As far as the use of the emblem/NS's logo on Internet websites is concerned, because of the reach of the medium, NS (and the components of the Movement in general) must be particularly careful not to create confusion over or misinterpretation of the Movement or its activities and principles in the public mind.
+As far as the use of the emblem/NS logo on Internet websites is concerned, because of the reach of the medium, NS (and the components of the Movement in general) must be particularly careful not to create confusion over or misinterpretation of the Movement or its activities and principles in the public mind.